EricHoffmeyer/2023_10_17_Dallas_SNP_vcf_files/Readme.md

 Went through the MAFtools vignette with the dataset, looking for interesting functions, plots, and other outputs.
 Results from that notebook are saved here.

+## 2024_05_01_results

+Contains results from 2024_05_01 notebook, where the ds.maf@data table was pulled out and was interrogated looking for common variants, unique variants, etc.

 ## 2024_05_03 Code Review